dendotooo/template/readme.md

 ### Disclaimer

-The proxy and this template are licensed under the [AGPL-3.0 license](https://github.com/dendotooo/proxy/blob/main/license), but you're free to deploy this template to Railway.
+The proxy and this template are licensed under the [AGPL-3.0 license](https://github.com/dendotooo/proxy/blob/main/license), but you're free to deploy this template to Railway by clicking the below button.

 If you want to deploy it on a different infrastructure, please send me a private message on [Discord](https://den.ooo/discord).